diogoaurelio/schedoscopeWiki/Why-Schedoscope.md

 This way large organizations will soon have hundreds of interdependent tables in their Hadoop data warehouse.

 Managing such a platform can be difficult, because of its complexity.
+Let us outline the main obstacles we faced with maintaining a large Hadoop DWH with traditional means such as hive scripts executed by Oozie.

+## Agility

 If data in the base table changes, all tables depending in them need to be recalculated.
-Moreover, defining and modeling the workflows and dependencies in tools like oozie is error-prone because it is scattered to various XML configuration files.

-Moreover, with different people working on such a data hub, automatic testing and deployment becomes important to ensure integrity between the all the tables.

-After facing these challenges, Otto Group BI developed Schedoscope as a holistic solution for creating a datahub.

-With Schedoscope you just define your data and its dependencies in one place, the view definition.
+## Complicated and error-prone configuration

+Using Hive with Oozie requires you to create and maintain a myriad of script and configuration files for each job:
+	1. Schema definition in Hive DDL
+	2. The actual Hive or Pig script
+	3. Oozie workflow.xml defintition
+	4. Extend Oozie datasets.xml definition.
+This file must be duplicated for each workflow.
+	5. Write a coordinator.xml.
+	6. Update bundle.xml

+## Lack of dependency management and packaging

+Most workflows need additional resources such as jars for user-defined functions (UDFs), configuration files or static data such as user-agent strings.
+You need to version, manage these dependencies and make sure that they get deployed together with your workflow.

+The next paragraphs reflect our gripes with Oozie in particular.
+It might well be, that other workflow schedulers won’t suffer from the same problems.
+## Oozie does not support partial reload of data.

+In practical environments you will have to partially reload tables.
+Reasons might be:
+	1. One of your datasources delivered incomplete or defect data
+	2. You had  a bug in one of your workflows
+	3. Your analysts need a new metric which needs to be extracted from unstructured data

+Oozie requires you to manage the state of your data partitions manually.
+For this purpose we first implemented a tool that will create remove _SUCCESS flags for a given time-range and tables.

+## Oozie is inefficient

+## Oozie’s logging and error messages are cryptic and meaningless

+# How Schedoscope tackles most of these issues